Quantum Wasserstein Compilation: Unitary Compilation using the Quantum Earth Mover's Distance: Our Work

 \section{Our Work}

-In this section, we introduce quantum Wasserstein compilation (QWC) as an extension of the quantum EM distance for comparing unitaries.
-It is based on the idea of simultaneously reducing the estimated quantum EM distance of output states for multiple different input states.
-In Section~\ref{sec:qwc-ideal-cost}, we derive an ideal cost function that is based on this idea and indicate its significance for circuit compiling.
-Then, in Section~\ref{sec:qwc-empirical} we will formulate an approximation of the cost function that is directly accessible by executing Pauli measurements.
-In Section~\ref{sec:qwc-probe-states}, we will briefly describe the state ensemble needed as input to the unitaries during compilation.
-Finally in Section~\ref{sec:qwc-training}, we will describe the learning algorithm.
+In this section, we introduce the quantum Wasserstein compilation (QWC) as an extension of the quantum $W_1$ distance for comparing unitaries.
+It is based on the idea of simultaneously reducing the estimated $W_1$ distance of output states for multiple different input states.
+In Section~\ref{sec:qwc-ideal-cost}, we derive an ideal cost function as the minimization over the average $W_1$ distance for all pure quantum states.
+We also indicate its significance for unitary compiling.
+Then, in Section~\ref{sec:qwc-empirical} we will formulate an approximation of the QWC cost function that is directly accessible by taking the mean over representative set of quantum states and estimating the cost function from measuring Pauli observables.
+In Section~\ref{sec:qwc-probe-states}, we will briefly describe the representative state ensemble needed as input to the unitaries during compilation.
+Finally, in Section~\ref{sec:qwc-training}, we will describe the complete learning algorithm.

+In Section~\ref{sec:exps}, a numerical study follows where we set a focus on determining working regimes for the hyperparameters, namely the $k$-locality of the Pauli observables used for estimation in Section~\ref{sec:hyperparams} and the size of the state ensemble in Section~\ref{sec:data-demand}.
+After finding the working parameters, we will compare QWC with HST and LET in Section~\ref{sec:results-training}.
+In particular, we point out its advantage regarding barren plateaus during training in Section~\ref{sec:results-bp}.